JRavi2/Auth-API/README.md

-# Auth API
+# Realtime Feed App

-This is a simple authentication REST API.
+This is a simple realtime feed app with authentication, made using socket.io.

 ## How to Run